Are you tired of using the traditional scissors and knives for your arts and crafts projects?

 Cut, write, and score – these are the three basic activities you can use with the Explore Air 2 Mint from Cricut.
 Use this device to cut intricate details to a broad range of materials.
 Aside from cutting, take advantage of the Cricut Pens to create “handwritten” cards for various projects.
 Write with over 370 available and compatible fonts with a computer.
 Lastly, the Scoring Stylus attached to Explore Air 2 will create perfect fold lines for envelopes, 3D paper crafts, boxes, and more!

 Aside from its versatility of use, users can also create and finish 2x faster than other similar devices on the market.
-However, it accompanying software requires a monthly subscription fee after the trial period runs out.
+However, its accompanying software requires a monthly subscription fee after the trial period runs out.
 Furthermore, third-party software for cutting won’t be compatible with the Explore Air 2 Mint.
 People who don’t mind spending the extra cash to use all of this device’s features will definitely get their money’s worth.

 Conclusion: The Cricut Explore Air 2 Mint presents additional options in dealing with different arts and crafts projects.
 It does, however, require a monthly subscription to use the accompanying software.
 This device is ideal for creative minds who aren’t bothered by spending extra on a subscription service to make full use of the machine.

-• Cut, write, and score with this Cricut Machine.
+• Cut, write and score with this Cricut Machine.

 • Create and finish projects 2x fast.